evelynJOrtiz-Martinez/evelynJOrtiz-Martinez/README.md

 ## 😄 Fun Facts
 - I have a bearded dragon named Draco
 - I love watching Marvel and Star Wars movies
-- I collect Marvel anf X-Men comicbooks
+- I collect Marvel and X-Men comicbooks

 Thanks for stopping by!